 We received plenty of imaginative entries to our competition for photos taken with the Zoom boxes, and the Gurdon Institute judging panel have made their choice for a winner, to receive an Apex microscope, and 8 runners up who will receive a Phonescope.
 See our news page to view all the winning entries.

 2017: Make and test your own microscope

 "The microscope is a window to the incredible ‘small world’ of life.
 Make your own simple microscope using your mobile phone to magnify and view this micro-world and submit your best pictures to our competition.
 Try out our lab microscopes, meet our scientists to discuss their latest research and find out how microscopy is pushing the boundaries of what can be observed."

-NOTE: This year's programme cover (right) features a special microscopic image of research from the Gurdon Institute.
+The CSF 2017 programme cover (right) features a special microscopic image of research from the Gurdon Institute.
 Former postdoc in the Piddini lab, Saskia Suijkerbuijk, reconstructed this 3D image of the midgut of the fruit fly.
 The oxygen-carrying trachea is in yellow and nuclei in cells lining the gut are in blue.

 2015: One body: a multitude of cells